VincentWei/build-minigui-5.0/README.md

 The script uses a simple method for the traditional autoconf options:

-- The first options always specifies the runtime mode of MiniGUI, you should choose one from `procs`, `ths`, or `sa`, which represent MiniGUI-Processes, MiniGUI-Threads, and MiniGUI-Standalone runtime modes respectively.
+- The first option always specifies the runtime mode of MiniGUI, you should choose one from `procs`, `ths`, or `sa`, which represent MiniGUI-Processes, MiniGUI-Threads, and MiniGUI-Standalone runtime modes respectively.
 - If you specify an option with a prefix `-`, the feature will be disabled;